cecilia-lin/RecipeProject/README.md

 For our baseline model, we are utilizing a random forest classifier and split the data points into training and test sets.
 The features we are using for this model is `'prop_sugar'`, a column containing quantitative numerical values, and `'is_dessert'`, a column containing nominal values since they are boolean values.

-We one hot encoded the boolean values in `'is_dessert'` the corresponding 0 and 1 values and dropped one of the encoded columns.
+We one hot encoded the boolean values in `'is_dessert'` with the corresponding 0 and 1 values and dropped one of the encoded columns.
 This step allows us to train the model appropriately.

 The metric, **F1 score**, of this model is **0.87**.
-The F1 score for each rating categoires are 0.20, 0.47, 0.50, 0.74, and 0.92 for rating of 1s, 2s, 3s, 4s, and 5s correspondingly.
+The F1 score for each rating categoires are 0.20, 0.47, 0.50, 0.74, and 0.92 for rating of 1s, 2s, 3s, 4s, and 5s respectively.
 The metrics let us know that the model predicts better for rating of 4s and 5s and not as accurate for the lower ratings.
-The reason for this could be that there are recipes with rating 4s and 5s in the dataset compared to other ratings.
+The reason for this could be that there are more recipes with rating 4s and 5s in the dataset compared to other ratings.
 With the more data points, the model predicted better for higher ratings.

 ## Final Model

 For the final model, we used `'is_dessert'`, `'minutes'`, `'calories (#)'`, `'submitted'`, and `'prop_sugar'` as the features.

 `'is_dessert'`
 The column categorizes the data as dessert or not dessert by checking if the recipe's tags contain 'dessert'.
-We chose this feature because based on the the bar graph we construsted between `'average rating'` and `'is_dessert'`, we saw that for the higher ratings (4 and 5) there are less dessert recipes.
+We chose this feature because based on the the bar graph we constructed between `'average rating'` and `'is_dessert'`, we saw that for the higher ratings (4 and 5) there are less dessert recipes.
 This trend might be useful in helping the model predict the average rating of a recipe.
 We one hot encoded this column like we did for the baseline model.

 `'minutes'`
 The column is the cooking time of the recipe in minutes.
 By constructing a bivariate table of the `'minutes'` and `'average rating'`, we learned that the recipes took longer to cook tend to have medicore ratings, like ratings of 2 or 3.
 The differences between the mean minutes among the different ratings makes us believe that it could help with our predicition model.
 It is also reasonable that a recipe that takes long to make would lead to lower rating since people are busy nowadays and lack patience.
 We used `StandardScaler` to standardize the `'minutes'` feature to guarantee that the cooking time are in a comparable range since some recipes has extremely long cooking times.